Press & Speaking

-Joel's path to STATSWING ran through several formative roles.
-Out of secondary school in Lagos and the African Leadership Academy in Johannesburg, he worked as an investigative journalist at the International Centre for Investigative Reporting in Nigeria, where he covered the 2022 FIFA World Cup, broke the abandoned-fire-fighting-equipment story at Abuja Stadium, and reported on voter registration suppression ahead of the 2023 elections.
+Joel's path to STATSWING ran through several ways of testing claims.
+He worked as an investigative journalist at the International Centre for Investigative Reporting in Nigeria, where he covered the 2022 FIFA World Cup, reported on voter registration suppression ahead of the 2023 elections, and published an investigation into abandoned fire-fighting equipment at Abuja Stadium.
 He later interned in engineering at Texas Instruments, working on motor drives and gallium-nitride solutions.
-Across three years at the University of Kansas, where he studies Philosophy and Physics, he has authored a passed Student Senate resolution correcting the University's misreading of federal employment law for student staff, served as a Fellow at The Catalyst (the KU School of Business accelerator), worked as a KU Writing Center consultant for five semesters (where he developed the observation that the gap between task compliance and genuine understanding predated AI — AI just made it legible), and received the 2025 Brownstein-Young Award for outstanding junior in the Department of Philosophy.
+At the University of Kansas, where he studies Philosophy and Physics, he authored a passed Student Senate resolution correcting the University's misreading of federal employment law for student staff, worked as a KU Writing Center consultant, served as a Fellow at The Catalyst, and received the 2025 Brownstein-Young Award for outstanding junior in the Department of Philosophy.

 Story angles